 Cloth Wipe Fabric and Size Choices.

 Cloth Wipes are made from a variety of materials.
 The first cloth wipes that I ever used were some that I made from hubby’s old t-shirts and soft, terry cloth towels.
-My personal favorites are bamboo velour cloth wipes are from the Two Sweet Potatoes Etsy Shop.
+My personal favorites are bamboo velour cloth wipes are from the an Etsy Shop.
 I’ve had some for over a year now and I love them just as much today as I did when they were brand new!

 Size is a complete user preference.
 I like the smaller size of these because I don’t need to fold them to fit them in a disposable wipe box, but some prefer a larger wipe with more surface to clean with and to be able to do the pop-up wipe box.